pablolovera/laravel-docs/collections.md

 <a name="method-push"></a>
 #### `push()` {#collection-method}

-O método `push` adiciona um item ao final da coleção:
+The `push` method appends an item to the end of the collection:

     $collection = collect([1, 2, 3, 4]);